spire-resilient-systems/compound_threat_analyzer/README.md

         The sequence of events, specifically the reconfiguration scenarios.
 0 is when reconfiguration happens based on Hurricane prediction followed by a CA. 1 is when CA is in the aftermath of hurricane and reconfiguration happends on Hurricane impact knowledge only.
 2 is when CA coincide with the hurricane and reconfiguration happens with the knowledge of both.

 Since each run of the analyzer is one experiment, we use scripts in the ```./experiments``` directory to run the analyzer multiple times with different parameters to generate the required results which are used by the graph generation notebooks in the same directory.
-As an example, see the following section "Recreating SRDS results".
+As an example, see the following section "Recreating SRDS 2024 results".

-## Recreating SRDS results:
+## Recreating SRDS 2024 results:

-This section describes the steps to recreate the core results from our SRDS project.
+This section describes the steps to recreate the resuls presented in our SRDS 2024 paper ["Tolerating Compound Threats in Critical Infrastructure Control Systems"](https://sites.pitt.edu/~babay/pubs/srds24_compoundThreats.pdf).

 Note that the python scripts contain the relevant shebang in them.
 If you are unable to run them, try ```chmod +x script.py``` or ```python script.py```.

 1. First, activate the conda environment ```conda activate compound_threat_analyzer```.
 See the section "Set up the conda environment as follows:" for instructions to set the environment up for the first time.
 2. Next, you need to generate the data files that the analyzer can run on.
 For this, starting from the this root directory of the project, change directory to ./data/hawaii_data and run the script "data_compiler.py" to generate data files for Hawaii.
 Next change directory to ../florida_data and run the script "data_compiler_superhurricane.py" to generate the data file for Florida.: